-E-mail letters to Allegro@Local802afm.org or write to Allegro, Local 802, 322 West 48th Street, New York, NY 10036.
+E-mail letters to Mikael Elsila or write to Allegro, Local 802, 322 West 48th Street, New York, NY 10036.
 Letters must be no more than 300 words.
-Opinions expressed here do not necessariy represent the views of Local 802.
+Opinions expressed here do not necessarily represent the views of Local 802.

 When musicians are forced to justify the value of their art

 I enjoyed David Byrne’s fine article in the May issue of Allegro.
 I like the Talking Heads and Byrnes’ book “How Music Works.”
 However, it’s always seemed somewhat unfortunate to me that we have to justify music and the arts with economic (in this case) and “Mozart effect”-type arguments.
 It makes sense when bean-counters or those with hostile agendas are holding the cards.
 (For the few for whom it’s unfamiliar, the “Mozart effect” involved studies that showed that listening to Mozart’s music positively influenced certain aspects of reasoning and intelligence.)

 How many times have we heard of situations when local school boards, faced with tight budgets and considering cutting music and arts programs, have had involved parents pleading that “Studies show that kids who play an instrument are 13.7 percent likely to do better on the math portion of the SAT’s!” and the like.

 This is all great and important, but really, at the root of it all, we deal with the ineffable: we join together to try to create things of beauty and to move people emotionally.
 This can be hard to remember when you’re on a club date playing “Girl from Ipanema” for the thousandth time, or playing your Broadway show yet again.
 But of course, these are things of the soul – how does one translate for or explain this to the rest of humanity?